kreteshq/kretes/README.md

 In Express, and the majority of other Node.js frameworks, handlers take two arguments.
 The first one is the request and the second one is the response.

 In Huncwot, the response is simply everything that is being returned by the handler.
 This way, it may be slightly more natural to think about the process of handling requests and generating responses: handlers are functions, which take requests as their input and produce responses as their output.
+The response is represented as a JavaScript object which must have at least the `body` key.

 ```js
 const fetch = request => {